 Once you head out to the suburbs, Texas feels wide open...

-So living here, you will inevitably encounter a police checkpoint at least once.
-Even the 80 mph limit can feel insufficient, and before you know it, a police car is speeding up behind you.
+So living here, you will likely encounter a police checkpoint at least once.
+Even the 80 mph speed limit can feel insufficient, and before you know it, a police car is right behind you.

-At that moment, the police will definitely check three things: your driver's license, vehicle registration, and proof of car insurance.
+At that moment, there are three things the police will definitely check: your driver's license, vehicle registration, and proof of car insurance.

-In the past, we used to carry this proof of insurance only on paper, but these days, times have changed, and it is now possible to show it on your phone screen.
+In the past, we used to carry the insurance proof only on paper, but these days, times have changed, and it's possible to show it on your phone screen.

 According to the Texas Transportation Code (§601.053), electronic proof of insurance is legally recognized when requested by the police.